-There is another offence under sub-section 2 of someone doing so if they inflict severe pain or suffering an another at the instigation of a public official.
-The defence I referred to is in sub-section 4 – and this is where I breathed a sigh of relief because it “shall be a defence for a person charged with an offence under this section in respect of any conduct of his to prove that he had lawful authority, justification or excuse for that conduct.
+In addition to another offence (sub-section 2 of s134) of someone committing torture if they inflict severe pain or suffering an another at the instigation of a public official, the defence I referred to is in sub-section 4 of s134 – and this is where I breathed a sigh of relief , because it “shall be a defence for a person charged with an offence under this section in respect of any conduct of his to prove that he had lawful authority, justification or excuse for that conduct.
 For the purposes of this section ‘lawful authority, justification or excuse’ means … lawful authority, justification or excuse under the law of the part of the United Kingdom where it was inflicted.”

 A SHORT HISTORY OF TASER

 Matilda MacATTRAM is quite to highlight that Taser was first introduced in the UK for authorised firearms officers, in order to give them a ‘less lethal alternative’ to guns.
 The wider distribution of the device is attributable to subsequent decisions to issue Taser to officers who do not routinely carry firearms and this is where it gets controversial for some.
 Is Taser the second-highest use of force, ranking just below firearms and above the use of batons or incapacitant spray? – no, it’s not.
 In terms of the impact and after effects, Taser can be less injurious to those targeted than a baton; it can also be effectively operated from a greater distance and at less risk to the officer and third-parties.